cedi/cedi.github.io/content/post/prod-ready-kubeone/index.md

 ## Reliability Tip 6: Deploy your worker nodes programatically

-KubeOne comes with a [machine-controller][30] that can programatically deploy worker-nodes to hetzner online using the cluster-api[^5].
+KubeOne comes with a [machine-controller][30] that can programmatically deploy worker-nodes to hetzner online using the cluster-api[^5].

 [^5]: [Kubernetes Cluster API][31]